AlGepe/OmniSnippets_JS/docs/stdCustomJS/formatNumbers.rst

 The next formatting trick involves having a **constant number of digits irrespective of the value** and precision of the number.
 As you can imagine, this can only be achieved by using *string* as the output format.

 There are two main variants of padding: ``padStart`` and ``padEnd``.
-The both work in a similar way.
+They both work in a similar way.
 They are called as a method from the string you want to pad and you need to input the **total length of the final array** and the padding character/string.

 Let's look at the example: